DX Logging Software for Amateur Radio

 • Name of the QSL image file.

-The Verification Status tab also displays information, such as:
+The Verification tab also displays information.

-• DXCC and Grid/VUCC QSL Recommendations.
+• DXCC and VUCC QSL Recommendations.

-Comments - Station + QSO Tab
+Comments Tab

 User Defined Fields Tab